Thanks for visiting. I appreciate your interest — I am amazed and humbled when folks care enough about me and my work to

 I wouldn’t be where I am today, spiritually, emotionally as well as physically, were it not for family, friends and others who seem to appreciate me.

-I will proudly be serving as a Field of Play Supervisor at the judo venue at this summer’s Special Olympics World Games Los Angeles 2015 July 25 - August 3 (coincidently held at my alma mater UCLA).
+I will proudly be serving as a Sports Commissioner and Field of Play Supervisor at the judo venue at this summer’s Special Olympics World Games Los Angeles 2015 July 25 - August 3 (coincidently held at my alma mater UCLA).

 Some recent events in my life: